ELITR/wmt20-elitr-testsuite/README.md

 # WMT20 Markables

 Built with TypeScript/Webpack frontend and Python/Flask backend and processing scripts.
-Please cite as:
+Read the paper [here](https://aclanthology.org/2020.wmt-1.41.pdf) and please cite it as:

 ```
 @inproceedings{zouhar2020wmt20,